sosueme99/robobarista/README.md

     cd robobarista

-    aws deploy --guide
+    aws deploy --guided

-The first time you run sam deploy --guide it will prompt for a few requirements.
+The first time you run **sam deploy --guided** it will prompt for a few requirements.

-You can save your choices in samconfig.toml file.
+You can save your choices in **samconfig.toml** file.

-You must specify Stack Name: The API Gateway, Lambda function and DynamoDb table will have this name.
+You must specify Stack Name: The API Gateway, Lambda function and DynamoDb table will use this name.

 Choose your region.
-Currently defaults to London.
+Currently defaults to eu-west-2 London.

 Allow the SAM CLI creation.